 If you have a grip on your market prices, it's tempting to set yours just a little lower to give yourself a competitive edge.
 In fact, setting a slightly higher price is often a better pricing strategy.

 In the minds of many customers, a higher price suggests better quality and any reduction in turnover caused by high prices can be more than offset by larger profit margins.
 If it doesn't work, you can always reduce your prices to a more competitive level.

 "Premium" pricing like this can be effective where there are barriers to competition - if you have a patent on your product or a loyal customer base, for example.
 It can be the best approach for smaller businesses, too.
 With higher unit costs, smaller firms can't afford to compete on price alone and need to focus on adding value - through excellent customer service, for example.

 Discount pricing strategies

 Setting your prices lower might squeeze your margins, but it can be a good way to seize market share, particularly if you're offering a new product or service.
 You'll be sacrificing short-term profits, but you'll also be discouraging competitors from entering your market.
-As your volumes grow, your unit costs will fall and you'll have a lasting cost advantage over new firms trying to grab your share of the market.
+As your volumes grow, your unit costs will fall and you'll have a lasting advantage over new firms trying to grab your share of the market.

 If you're a larger firm, you can use your cost advantages to follow a low price strategy in your established markets.
 This works particularly well if you're selling commodity products with little opportunity for product differentiation.